 Vaginal dryness is a common problem for women during and after menopause, although inadequate vaginal lubrication can occur at any age.
 Vaginal dryness is a hallmark sign of vaginal atrophy (atrophic vaginitis) — thinning and inflammation of the vaginal walls due to a decline in estrogen.
-Along with vaginal dryness, you might also have itching and stinging around the vaginal opening and in the lower third of the vagina.

 Vaginal dryness may be accompanied by signs and symptoms such as:

 When to see a doctor

 Conditions that contribute to vaginal dryness include those below.

 Estrogen levels can fall for a number of reasons: